-If your butcher stares blankly at you when you ask for a Flat Iron steak, it might not be because he’s a bad butcher.
-It might be that this particular cut (or actually this particular name) hasn't caught on in your neck of the woods.
-Instead, ask for a Top Blade Steak.
-But definitely, track one down and give it a try.
+If your butcher stares blankly at you when you ask for a flat iron steak, it might not be because he’s a bad butcher.
+It could be that this particular cut (or actually this particular name) hasn't caught on in your neck of the woods.
+If requesting a flat iron steak isn't successful, ask for a top blade steak.
+If it is still unavailable, try your best to track one down and give it a taste.
 You might just find your perfect steak.

 The flat iron steak is quite versatile, as it benefits from the flavors of a marinade but can also simply be coated in oil and salt and thrown on the grill.
 It is best if it isn't cooked beyond medium; the recommended doneness is medium rare or around 135 F (60 C).
 This steak is perfect for the grill as the high heat and short cooking time really bring out the rich flavor of the meat.